Ensuring public participation in meetings takes work and organization

 Meaningful public participation requires some very basic communication skills.
 Remember the key components of planning effective meetings.

-Michigan State University Extension Educators often work with local organizations on a project that requires design more effective meetings involving the public.
-There is an art to involving the public, but there are basic “checklist” concepts that should be followed.
+Michigan State University Extension Educators often work with local organizations on projects that involve the public and therefore need to be more creatively designed to ensure effectiveness.
+There is an art to involving the public, but this article includes some suggested guidelines in planning these types of meetings.

 Public participation is important for successful community development and positive change.
 There are three levels of public participation described in “A Ladder of Participation” by Sherry Amstein (Journal of the American Planning Association, 1969).
 Amstein divides public participation into three levels: